OpenSSE/crypto-tk/README.md

-The SSE protocols rely on high level cryptographic features such as pseudo-random functions, hash functions, encryption schemes, or incremental set hashing.
+The searchable encryption protocols rely on high level cryptographic features such as pseudo-random functions, hash functions, encryption schemes, or incremental set hashing.
 The cryptographic layer provides interfaces and implementations of these features.

-For now, the hash function and encryption implementations rely on OpenSSL.
-This might (and probably will) in the future.
-However, this will have no influence on the code written using this library: the interfaces to the cryptographic services are *opaque*.
-It means that all implementation details are hidden.
-In particular, even if the implementation changes, the header files shouldn't.

 ## Why a new crypto library?